bogaudio/BogaudioModules/README.md

 Saturation (soft clipping) is applied to each output at +/-12 volts; the LEVEL knob allows attenuation of the mix before the saturation is applied.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphonic channels defined by the maximum polyphony of the input cables at any of the inputs.

 #### MUTE8

 MUTE8 provides 8 independent manual or CV-controlled mutes.
 Each channel is muted if its button is toggled on or if there is a positive voltage at its CV input.
 Otherwise the input is passed to the output.

 As with MIX4 and MIX8, a right-click on a mute button will solo that channel (pass that channel through while muting all others).
 Right or left click clears this.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphonic channels defined by the maximum polyphony of the input cables at any of the inputs.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, where each of the 8 channels may be independently polyphonic, as defined by the cable at the channel's input.

 #### PAN

 A stereo panner with dual inputs channels.
 Each channel's panner may be controlled with a +/-5 volt CV; when CV is in use, it is attenuverted the corresponding knob.
 Output saturates (soft clips) to +/-12 volts.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the maximum of the channels on two IN ports.

 #### XFADE